 In all courses given the humanities designation, students study the aesthetics of specific human works in various media and inquire into the meanings of human existence embodied or suggested there.
 The courses explore the varied historical and cultural contexts of such works to support the primary focus upon the integrity and artistic character of the works themselves.
 The instruction is interdisciplinary.

 A study of a small number of works from the several arts, these may be from architecture, the graphic arts, literature and music.
 The intent is 1) to focus on the works themselves, their dialectics of form and content, and 2) to inquire into their historical cultural contexts, and 3) to explore the conditions and character of each achievement, both in its own setting and in its potential for more universal aesthetic power.
 Works will be chosen from the Western Tradition, from fifth century Athens, through Medieval, Renaissance and Modern Europe, to modern America.

 Open to first and second year students.
-This course fulfills the DIV I.a., I.b., or I.c. distribution requirement, depending upon topic.
+This course fulfills the Humanities (Division I A), Humanities (Division I B), or Arts (Division I C) distribution requirement, depending upon topic.

 220 Masterpieces of the Western World

 This course will have the same syllabus as Humanities 120.
 Identical materials are covered and lectures given jointly.
 However, the course will have its own discussion groups, and a more advanced level of interpretive skills will be assumed both for group discussions and for evaluation.